PyramidTechnologies/VB-RS-232/README.md

 ## Setup
 Open the Visual Studio project file and satisfy the MSCommLib dependency.
 You should then be able to build and debug the application.
+Included is a zip file containing the three referenced dlls.

 ## Questions
 Please [let us know](https://github.com/PyramidTechnologies/VB-RS-232/issues/new).